-Here's how the new M2 MacBook Air compares to the 2020 M1 MacBook Air
+Here's how the new M2 MacBook Air compares to the M1 MacBook Air

 The 2020 MacBook Air starts at $1,299 in Canada and is available in Space Grey, Gold and Silver colourways, whereas the 2022 MacBook Air with an 8-Core GPU and 10-Core GPU will start at $1,499 and $1,899, respectively.
 In addition to Space Grey and Silver, the M2 Air will also be available in Starlight and Midnight colourways.

-If you’re an existing M1 Air user, upgrading to the M2 variant isn’t necessarily a smart choice.
-Although the new Air offers faster computing, a refreshed design, and an upgraded camera, it doesn’t explicitly offer anything that the M1 variant doesn’t, other than MagSafe charging of course.
+If you’re an existing M1 Air user, upgrading to the M2 variant isn’t necessarily a must.
+Although the new Air offers faster computing, a refreshed design, and an upgraded camera, it doesn’t explicitly feature anything that the M1 variant doesn’t, other than MagSafe charging of course.

 If you own an older Apple laptop or haven’t owned a MacBook at all, starting off with the M2 Air would feel like a solid upgrade, especially if you’re going to use it for video editing work.
 Further, it comes in at $200 more than the M1, so that’s not a huge difference when considering what the M2 chipset has to offer.